AndiWeiss/alx-wol/README.md

 work fine.

 A short test has been executed on Debian 12 "bookworm".

+Now another short test has been done on Proxmox Virtual Environment V8.2.
+Please be careful with the linux header installation.
+I can't say if these are always done during installation of a new kernel.
+If not the alx build will fail and you don't have wake on lan.

 In case of self compiled kernels one has to take care that the version strings follow one of the Ubuntu ways.